nandstand/sample-site/reference/deployment.md

   - Other source: https://www.carc.usc.edu/user-guides/advanced-hpc-programming/programming-languages/python
 - Since this is just a sample project, and to keep things simple, we'll assume that it's allowed and feasible to activate a python virtual environment that lives on storage mounted to the login node, from the compute node.
   - This document suggests using pip to install in an HPC env: https://www.hpc.iastate.edu/guides/virtual-environments/python-virtual-environments
 - We'll also omit the concept of managing modules on a public HPC to keep the scope of the samples more narrow.
-Let's just assume we have the correct version of Python loaded on the login and compute nodes
+Let's just assume we have the correct version of Python loaded on the login and compute nodes, and we don't need any compiled libraries
+- Project Python dependencies managed via `pip` and updates to the project's `requirements.txt` file

-## Cron
+## Scheduled jobs

+- Daily automated submission of `develop` branch and `main` branch code
+- Products would be archived and provided to whatever research groups the project serves
-- Just one daily job and one set of data coming in for simplicity's sake
+- Just one daily processing job and one set of data coming in for simplicity's sake
-- Not even going to cover delivery or API stuff in any of the docs...
-- Cron would source env and then run the orchestration script
+- Processing job is a long running job (a few hours)
+- If the project used cron, it would be owned by the service account and look something like this:

 ```bash
 0 2 * * * caqrn source /home/caqrn/.caqrn_env && /caqrn/code/caqrn-processing/scripts/download_data.sh